mufungchristian/Advanced-Shopping-Cart-System/README.md

                         ('Samsung Galaxy A50',278,'./upload/product4.png')";
 ```

-Ones you insert these values just execute your application.
+Ones you insert these values just execute the application.
 that's it.

 Thank you.